vidardb/PyVidarDB/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/pyvidardb)
 [![PyPI](https://img.shields.io/pypi/v/PyVidarDB.svg)](https://pypi.org/project/PyVidarDB)

 PyVidarDB is a simple, fast, and persistent key-value store that can store terabytes of data.
-It is the Python binding for [VidarDB](https://github.com/vidardb/vidardb-engine).
+It is the Python binding for [VidarDB](https://github.com/vidardb/vidardb-engine), which is a lineage of LevelDB and RocksDB.

 ## Use PyVidarDB